Transient growth of accelerated optimization algorithms: Concluding remarks

-As for the lower bound, we use our framework based on singular value decomposition that was introduced to analyze quadratic objective functions in Sec~\ref{sec.trans}.
-In particular, we determined a lower bound on the supremum of $J$, which we simply update based on parameters $\alpha$ and $\beta$ given in Table~\ref{tab:ratesGeneral} as opposed to Table~\ref{tab:rates} which is specific to quadratic problems.
-Thus, it can be shown that, for the parameters of Table~\ref{tab:ratesGeneral}, the matrix $\hat{A}_n$, which is associated with Nesterov's method and the smallest eigenvalue of matrix $Q$, has repeated real eigenvalues $\rho = 1 - 1/\sqrt{\kappa}$.
-In addition, the $\rho$ constitutes the spectral radius of the matrix $\hat{A}$.
-Thus, using similar arguments as in Theorem~\ref{thm.sigmax}, we obtain that
+To obtain the lower bound in~\eqref{eq.upperLowerGeneralSCVX}, we employ our framework for quadratic objective functions in Section~\ref{sec.trans}.
+In particular, for the parameters $\alpha$ and $\beta$ in~\eqref{eq.convParam}, the largest spectral radius $\rho(A_i)$ corresponds to $A_n$, which is associated with the smallest eigenvalue $\lambda_n = m$ of $Q$.
+Since $A_n$ has repeated real eigenvalues $\rho = 1 - 1/\sqrt{\kappa}$, using similar arguments as in Theorem~\ref{thm.sigmax} for quadratic problems we obtain,